Zugamifk/araci/README.md

 Araci will meet an animal who bonds with him as a familiar.
 The familiar grants different bonuses to Araci depending on the animal.

 ## Basic Ideas
+* Focus on synergies between weapons, skills and the environment
+* Avoid randoms.
+Crit chance, dice rolls, roguelike "choose between 3" systems, etc.
+* Progression should be about choosing a path to complete the story with the desired build
+* Quests should not exist in a vaccuum.
+Each quest should alter the game with a unique reward, altering the map, changing the story, etc.
+* Avoid Metroidvania type area unlocking.
+No special items should be needed to access paths or areas that aren't available early on.
+* No roguelike permanent passive progression between runs (game should not get easier the more you play except by skill).
 * Every weapon should be distinct and have its own playstyle and feeling
 * Each weapon has a skill tree
 * Magic skills augment weapon attacks and give unique abilities and passive bonuses